Simple-Simps/simp_note/README.md

 deleteNote() deletes a note

 showNewNote() opens up a text box and creates save and cancel buttons

+closeSideBar() toggles the navigation bar to hide/show the note list

+anonymous function to share notes enables users to choose an email to send notes to a chosen email

 ```
 Theme toggle
 ```